Pharmr/almace-scaffolding/_app/_pages/about.md

 # Pharmr makes it easy to get, reorder, request and switch between drugs of similar classes.
 So you can cruise indefinitly on your lispro, humira or bycktarvy and never miss a dose.

+Pharmr is about putting pro healthcare tools in the hands of chronic care patients so they can self manage and have more time to do other shit.

 One Front-end to
 Rule Them All